How Property Division is Handled in a Nevada Divorce

 Spouses must answer many questions during a divorce, but one of the biggest questions is, “Who gets what?”
 Nevada law governs property division in a divorce under statute NRS 125.150.
 Nevada is one of only nine states where it is presumed by law that property should be equally divided.
 That being said, the court must divide property in a manner that is fair and equitable.

-It is always best for divorcing parties to try to negotiate the division of property between themselves, with or with or without the assistance of their respective attorneys and/or a mediator or settlement judge.
+It is always best for divorcing parties to try to negotiate the division of property between themselves, with or without the assistance of their respective attorneys and/or a mediator or settlement judge.
 Then a marital settlement agreement or divorce decree can be drafted.
 However, if a couple cannot reach a decision on the division of property upon divorce, the court will be left to make that determination.
 Before the court can determine what is a fair and equitable division of community property, it must first determine the nature of the property of the parties: Community property or separate property.
 There are steps that can be taken to ensure that property is not improperly disposed of by either party while the divorce is pending.

 This article provides only basic information about how property is divided in Nevada divorce.
 It is not a substitute for consulting with a divorce lawyer.
 Only an experienced Nevada divorce attorney can give you legal advice about your situation.